modern-ui5/babel-plugin-ui5-esm/README.md

 ## How Does it Work?

-This plugin will detect any imports that start with `sap/` and transforms it into a module with an top-level await call to `sap.ui.require`.
+This plugin will detect any imports that start with `sap/` and transforms it into an import of a temporary module with a top-level await call to `sap.ui.require`.
 For example, say we have the following import:

 ```ts
 import Button from "sap/m/Button";